Drinking alcohol and taking fluoxetine

 It is important to be aware of these effects and to consult with a healthcare provider before consuming alcohol while taking fluoxetine to minimize potential risks and ensure your safety and well-being.

-See also Fluoxetine cardiac valve
+See also Fluoxetine and levothyroxine

 Risks and concerns